stanmaz/BBOalert/README.md

 - It is recommended to enable 'Confirm Bids' (Account + Settings + Confirm Bids).
 This will give you the opportunity to verify if the explanation is correct, before sending it to the opponents.
 The chat part of the long explanation text will be sent automatically.

 - Data is saved in browser's cache and is recalled automatically at the next session.
-You should use 'Import' only if the data has changed or if the cache has been cleared.
+You should use 'Paste (New)' only if the data has changed or if the cache has been cleared.

-- 'Append' button allows you to add code to the previously imported code.
+- 'Paste (Append)' command allows you to add code to the previously pasted code.
 This allows splitting data into separate files for openings and development, overcalls, and the keyboard shortcut, as examples.

 - <b>Only BBOalert native code can be appended, not BSS data.</b> However, appending BBOalert native data to the previously imported BSS data is allowed.

-- With the 'Export New' button you can copy the manual alerts to the clipboard and paste them at the end of your data file.
+- With the 'Copy New' command you can copy the manual alerts to the clipboard and paste them at the end of your data file.
 The records imported this way will contain a timestamp and the deal number.
 You can retrieve from BBO the deals to review the manually alerted calls before committing the changes in your data file.

 - BBOalert was designed initially for BBO in English and then adapted to other languages.
 If you discover incompatibilies of BBOalert with BBO in your language :